-6. METTSEO: Metastatic Ewing's Trial Testing Schedule Enhancement to Improve Outcomes
+5. Metastatic Ewing's Trial Testing Schedule Enhancement to Improve Outcomes

-This trial will test our ability to administer frequently changing chemotherapy regimens, called sequential second strikes, to patients with widely metastatic Ewing sarcoma in order to stop development of resistance to chemotherapy and improve cure rates.
+This trial will test our ability to administer frequently changing chemotherapy regimens, called sequential second strikes, to patients with widely metastatic Ewing sarcoma to stop its development of resistance to chemotherapy and improve cure rates

-7. pedsETB: Feasibility of Generating Novel Translational and Therapeutic Strategies based on a Multicenter, Pediatric and AYA Evolutionary Tumor Board
+6. Feasibility of Generating Novel Translational and Therapeutic Strategies based on a Multicenter, Pediatric and AYA Evolutionary Tumor Board (pedsETB)

 Pediatric Evolutionary Tumor Board (pedsETB) is a multidisciplinary forum to approach an individual patient's cancer and propose additional ideas for care.
 The pedsETB will gather together disciplines not often engaged in cancer work and use insights from evolution to optimally model, research, and impact pediatric cancer outcomes.
-Strategies from pedsETB's predecessor have been instrumental in the design of several of NPCF's most recent clinical trials.
+Strategies from pedsETB's predecessor have been instrumental in the design of several of NPCF's most recent clinical trials